PeterCamilleri/mini_readline/README.md

 <br>Note: Elsewhere in the code above there exists a require 'English'
 statement to permit the use of clearer, easier to read access to regular expression results.

+### Important Security Note

+It must be remembered that any time strings are passed to the command line processor, there are serious security concerns.
+Passing such strings should only be done in cases where the user would be trusted with access to the command line itself.
+Untrusted users should **never** be given such access!

 ## Demo
 A simple demo of mini_readline in action is available.
 To access this demo use